If you want to try lucid dreaming, some strategies, including performing reality checks, can help train your mind to recognize its own consciousness.

 This may be related to the brain’s prefrontal cortex, which plays a role in both reality testing and lucid dreaming.
 To enhance your metacognition, you can do reality tests while you’re awake.

-For reality testing, follow these steps several times of day:
+To try reality testing, follow these steps several times a day:

 - Ask yourself, “Am I dreaming?”

-- Check your environment to confirm whether or not you are dreaming.
+- Check your environment to confirm whether you’re dreaming.

 - Notice your own consciousness and how you’re engaging with your surroundings.

-You can set an alarm every two or three hours to remind yourself to do a reality check.
+You can set an alarm every 2 to 3 hours to remind yourself to do a reality check.

 Here are common reality checks that people use to lucid dream: